andrasq/node-qcluster/Readme.md

 ### Message Details

-The flow control messages were described above in Worker Start Protocol.
+The flow control events were described above in Worker Start Protocol.
+In the parent, flow control messages are re-emitted as `child` object events; in the child, as `process` events.

-Other `sendToParent` messages are received by `process.on('message')` as the object
+Other, non-flow-control `sendToParent` messages are received by the cluster master with the usual nodejs `cluster` IPC: `child.on('message')` or `cluster.on('message')`.
+The message format is

     { v: 'qc-1',
       pid: child.process.pid,